cookiengineer/gooey/docs/ARCHITECTURE.md

 - Program uses a Reactive MVC architecture, which allows a circular flow.
 - Program uses on the frontend and backend side the same `struct` / [interfaces.Schema](/interfaces/Schema.go).

+## Frontend and Backend

+By default, Gooey embraces the use of a [REST Client](/components/app/Client.go) via the [Fetch API](/bindings/fetch) bindings.
+You can also integrate your own GraphQL client, given that it runs on the `syscall/js` platform.

+Note: At a later point, gooey wants to offer a centralized Frontend and Backend Router which can map the routes correctly to the views and REST APIs automatically.

 ## WebView HTML/DOM

 The HTML/DOM App Layout always consists of the following elements: